 Ethiopia has three main regions that produce African coffee beans: Harrar, Ghimbi and Sidamo, or Yirgacheffe.
 Harrar beans come from small farms and are dry-processed.
 They are labeled “longberry” for large and “shortberry” for small or Mocha (which is the size of a peaberry).

 The Ethiopian coffee has a strong dry edge, wine-like to fruity acidity, a rich aroma and heavy in body.
 In the best crops, you can smell blueberries or blackberries.
-Ethiopian is often used in espresso blends in order the capture the aromatics in the crema (the thin layer of foam atop an espresso).
+You’ll often find Ethiopian in espresso blends in order the capture the aromatics in the crema (the thin layer of foam atop an espresso).

 Ghimi and Yirgacheffe produce washed coffees.
 The Ghimbi beans grown in western parts are more balanced, heavier and longer lasting body than the Harrars.
 The Yirgacheffe coffee bean is the most flavored of all the Ethiopian beans, grown in the southern part of the country.
 Mild, fruity and aromatic, you may see it labeled Sidamo, which refers to the district where it is grown and harvested.